5,300 Wells Fargo employees fired over 2 million phony accounts

 "We regret and take responsibility for any instances where customers may have received a product that they did not request," Wells Fargo said in a statement.

-Wells Fargo is the most valuable bank in America, worth just north of $250 billion.
+Wells Fargo has the highest market valuation among any bank in America, worth just north of $250 billion.
 Berkshire Hathaway (BRKA), the investment firm run legendary investor Warren Buffett, is the company's biggest shareholder.

-The $100 million fine will go toward the CFPB's Civil Penalty Fund, a $35 million penalty will go to the Office of the Comptroller of the Currency, and another $50 million will be paid to the City and County of Los Angeles.
+Of the total fines, $100 million will go toward the CFPB's Civil Penalty Fund, $35 million will go to the Office of the Comptroller of the Currency, and another $50 million will be paid to the City and County of Los Angeles.

 "One wonders whether (the CFPB) penalty of $100 million is enough," said David Vladeck, a Georgetown University law professor and former director of the Federal Trade Commission's Bureau of Consumer Protection.
 "It sounds like a big number, but for a bank the size of Wells Fargo, it isn't really."